mamedev/mame/docs/source/techspecs/layout_files.rst

     zero (0).
 If present, the ``tag`` attribute must be the tag path to the screen relative to the device that causes the layout to be loaded.
-Screens are drawn in the order they appear in the layout file, from front to back. group
+Screens are drawn in the order they appear in the layout file, from front to back. collection
+    Adds screens and/or items in a collection that can be shown or hidden by the user (see :ref:`layout-parts-collections`).
+The name of the collection is specified using the required ``name`` attribute..
+There is a limit of 32 collections per view. group
     Adds the content of the group to the view (see :ref:`layout-parts-groups`).
     The name of the group to add is specified using the required ``ref``